digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 and the referees are assumed to be *mostly timely*: there exists a known bound 𝛅 on the delay such that the overwhelming majority of messages exchanged between the participant and the sequencer are delivered within 𝛅.
-Domain entities are assumed to have clocks that are closely synchronized (up to some known bound) for an overwhelming majority of time.
+Sync domain entities are assumed to have clocks that are closely synchronized (up to some known bound) for an overwhelming majority of time.
 Finally, we assume that the participants know a probability distribution over the message latencies within